pauldardeau/chaudiere/README.md

 Platforms/Compilers
 -------------------
-This project is implemented with C++11.
-It is tested with clang and g++ compilers.
-It is also tested on Mac OS X, FreeBSD 10, PC-BSD 10, and Ubuntu 14.04 Server.
+This project is implemented with C++ (pre c++11).
+It is tested with g++ compiler on Linux (primarily Ubuntu 14.04 server), FreeBSD, and OpenBSD.

 Threading Options
 -----------------
 This project was initially coded to use Posix threads (pthreads).
-Since C++11 has built-in support for threading, that was recently added and is still being tweaked.
-Additionally, Apple's libdispatch (foundation of Grand Central Dispatch [GCD]) is available on Mac OS X, as well as on some other systems.
+Apple's libdispatch is available on Mac OSX and FreeBSD.

 Socket Options
 --------------